How To Teach Your Child To Play Soccer – Ultimate Guide For Parents

 The following are the skills and the drills required and I also link them to the posts on this website.

 i.Ball Control And Handling

 - 5 Basic Kids Soccer Drills – Excel In Ball Control

 - 10 Incredibly Simple Soccer Drills For Toddlers

 - 12 Simple Soccer Drills For 4, 5, 6, & 7-Year-Olds + Coaching Tips

 - 4 Exciting Soccer Drills For U10 Kids

 These drills cover the basics including dribbling around cones, passing accurately, and training on how to kick with the weaker foot.

-This will affect their chances of being selected into any soccer team.
+This will affect their chances of being selected for any soccer team.

-This drill concentrate on developing your kid’s goalkeeping skill, especially techniques in catching the soccer ball.
+This drill concentrate on developing your kid’s goalkeeping skill, especially techniques for catching the soccer ball.